Wednesday, December 16, 2020

 "You can see then that I'm working like mad, but for the moment it isn't giving very heartening results.
 But I have hopes that these thorns will bear white flowers in their time, and that this apparently sterile struggle is nothing other than a labor of giving birth.
 First pain, then joy afterwards."

-After a violent quarrel with his father on Christmas day when Vincent refused to attend church services, he took off the same day to The Hague to try to sell paintings and meet with Anton Mauve, a revered and successful artist married to one of Van Gogh's cousins.
+After a violent quarrel with his father on Christmas when Vincent refused to attend church services, he took off that same day to The Hague to try to sell paintings and meet with Anton Mauve, a revered and successful artist married to one of Van Gogh's cousins.

 Sien with Child on Her Lap (1882) - Kröller-Müller Museum - Photo: Cat Bauer